FreeFem/FreeFem-doc/docs/documentation/chapter9.md

 u\left( {x , y ,T} \right) = \left( {K - \max \left( {x ,y } \right)} \right)^ +  .
 \end{eqnarray}

 Boundary conditions for this problem may not be so easy to device.
-As in the one dimensional case the PDE contains boundary conditions on the axis
-$x_1 = 0$ and on the axis $x_2 = 0$, namely two one dimensional Black-Scholes equations driven
-respectively by the data $u\left( {0, + \infty ,T} \right)$ and $u\left( { + \infty ,0,T} \right)$.
+As in the one dimensional case the PDE contains boundary conditions on the axis $x_1 = 0$ and on the axis $x_2 = 0$, namely two one dimensional Black-Scholes equations driven respectively by the data $u\left( {0, + \infty ,T} \right)$ and $u\left( { + \infty ,0,T} \right)$.
 These will be automatically accounted for because they are embedded in the PDE.
 So if we do nothing in the variational form (i.e. if we take a Neumann boundary condition at these two axis in the strong form) there will be no disturbance to these.
 At infinity in one of the variable, as in 1D, it makes sense to impose $u=0$.
 We take

 \begin{eqnarray}
 \sigma _1  = 0.3,\;\;\sigma _2  = 0.3,\;\;\rho  = 0.3,\;\;r = 0.05,\;\;K = 40,\;\;T = 0.5
 \end{eqnarray}

 An implicit Euler scheme is used and a mesh adaptation is done every 10 time steps.
 To have an unconditionally stable scheme, the first order terms are treated by the Characteristic Galerkin method, which, roughly, approximates

 \begin{eqnarray}
 \frac{{\p u}}{{\p t}} + a_1 \frac{{\p u}}{{\p x}} + a_2 \frac{{\p u}}{{\p y}} \approx \frac{1}{{\tau }}\left( {u^{n + 1} \left( x \right) - u^n \left( {x - \vec \alpha\tau } \right)} \right)
 \end{eqnarray}

-_Example_ ~ [BlackSchol.edp]
+ __Example 9.21__ BlackSchol.edp

 ```freefem
 // file BlackScholes2D.edp